Choosing the Right Data Repository Sources Can Make a Difference

 The abstract from that paper provides some insights behind selecting data repository sources:

 Many data management applications, such as setting up Web portals, managing enterprise data, managing community data, and sharing scientific data, require integrating data from multiple sources.
 Each of these sources provides a set of values and different sources can often provide conflicting values.
-To present quality data to users, it is critical that data integration systems can resolve conflicts and discover true values.
+To present quality data to users, data integration systems can resolve conflicts and discover true values.
 Typically, we expect a true value to be provided by more sources than any particular false one, so we can take the value provided by the majority of the sources as the truth.
 Unfortunately, a false value can be spread through copying and that makes truth discovery extremely tricky.
 In this paper, we consider how to find true values from conflicting information when there are a large number of sources, among which some may copy from others.

 The process pf Data Selection and Exploration